melissa-e-henderson/Tomo-SANS/README.md

 ## About

 Tomo-SANS is a Python package for reconstructing 3D magnetization volumes using a small angle neutron scattering tomography algorithm developed [here](https://arxiv.org/pdf/2208.00023.pdf).
-The algorithm processes multi-projection small angle neutron scattering measurements to generate mean scattering feature reconstructions (MSFR) of bulk spin textures.
+The algorithm processes multi-projection small angle neutron scattering measurements, coupled with a free energy regularization, to generate mean scattering feature reconstructions (MSFR) of bulk spin textures.
 The free parameters used in the reconstruction are the external field, B, the saturation magnetization, M<sub>s</sub>, the average magnetization, <m<sub>z</sub>>, and a Zeeman weighting term, h.

 ## How to cite